Charles-Caïus Renoux: Landscapes, battles scenes, and history paintings

-Renoux also found early success as a painter of interiors (such as Intérieur d'une chambre au XVIe siècle of 1831) and of landscapes.
+Renoux also found early success as a painter of interiors (such as Intérieur d'une chambre au XVIe siècle of 1831) and landscapes.
 The Annuaire Statistique des artistes français of 1836 called him "one of our best landscape artists."

 Renoux made lithographs of his own works and the works of other artists for various books and folios, including du Sommerard’s multi-volume Les Arts au Moyen âge (1838-1846) and the comte de Trobriand’s Voyage pittoresque en Bretagne (1845-1846, part of the series Voyages pittoresques et romantiques dans l'ancienne France).